melanieaidee/SE-Project/README.md

-# Now Both branches are merge for phase 1.0 and 1.1
+# Project Overview
+VaqueroConnect is a social platform designed for UTRGV students.
+The goal of the project is to allow students to connect with each other through profiles, posts, following, notifications, and chat features.
+The platform includes a login system restricted to @utrgv.edu accounts, personalized profiles, a home feed, and interactive social features such as likes and follows.

+This document outlines the full development timeline from the early prototype to Phase 1.5.

+---

 # Phase 1.0
-### Anna:
+## Anna:
 - Created a new branch dedicated to the front-end platform (HTML/CSS design)
 - Designed the Home and Navbar pages
-- Created main_home.html to serve as the actual home page after the user log in
+- Created `main_home.html` to serve as the actual home page after the user logs in
 - Fixed the logout system

-### Melanie:
+## Melanie:
 - Worked on login system and profile prototype
 - Updated naming conventions
+- Fixed login system
+- Created `static.py` for frontend of login

+---

 # Phase 1.1 — Backend Update
-### Anna:
+## Anna:
 **New backend features added:**
 - Created a new backend branch (`back_enddesign`)
 - Implemented the full Follow/Unfollow system
 - Added the Follow model and database migration
-- Added follow/unfollow button logic with the proper redirects
+- Added follow/unfollow button logic with proper redirects
 - Added follower and following counts to user profiles
 - Updated profile page to show:
   - Follow button
   - Follower/Following counts

+## Melanie:
+- Worked on frontend and backend for login/signin system
+- Added a submit button with proper redirects
+- Added a "must have @utrgv.edu account" restriction for signup

+---

+# Branch Merge Update
+Both the front-end and back-end branches for Phase 1.0 and Phase 1.1 were successfully merged into the main development branch.
+This merge unified the login system, profile prototype, follow system, and updated frontend design into one stable build.

+---

-# Phase 1.3 — Backend new Update
+# Phase 1.3 — Backend New Update
-### Anna:
+## Anna:
 **New backend features added:**
 - Created another backend branch (`back_end1.3`)
 - Implemented the post system
-- Made a database for the post
+- Created a database model for posts
-- Added a new page to create posts for the user to upload and share their pictures
+- Added a new page for users to create posts and upload/share pictures
-- When sharing new posts the posts will show in the main_home and the profile pages
+- Posts now appear in `main_home` and profile pages
-- Added the post count and showcase on the user Profile
+- Added post count and post showcase on the user profile
-- Updated the enrolled selection for Users to know which campus each student is from
+- Updated the enrolled campus selection for users
 - Added the notification page
 - Implemented the notification system
+  - Created the model
+  - Built the API
-- Created the model, built the API and added the notification page
+  - Added the notification page
 - Integrated notifications with post likes
 - Added the chat system
-- Fix bugs and organize static and other files
+- Fixed bugs and organized static and other files

+---

-# Phase 1.4 front end design
+# Phase 1.4 — Front End Design
-### Melanie:
+## Melanie:
-- Modify the profile page design
+- Modified the profile page design
 - Added the profile user picture
-- New design for the log in and register page
+- Created a new design for the login and register pages
-- Modify the colors of html pages for main_home, create_post and chat
+- Modified the color themes for `main_home`, `create_post`, and chat pages

+---

-# Phase 1.5 Backend and Frontend Final Touches
+# Phase 1.5 — Backend and Frontend Final Touches
-### Anna:
+## Anna:
-- Fix and add a back up code from a corrupted branch
+- Fixed and added backup code from a corrupted branch
-- Modify and fix bugs on the backend design
+- Modified and fixed bugs in the backend design
-- Modify the html pages and fix a profile picture bug
+- Updated HTML pages and fixed a profile picture bug
-- Fix the notification API restframework
+- Fixed the notification API (Django REST Framework)